GisValidAppleTimer/DigitalLogicGame/README.md

-# GisAppleTimer
+# PictaPhone

-Technical support for "Valid Apple Timer"
+Technical support for "PictaPhone"

-We will provide technical support for this app（Valid Apple Timer）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: GissingAppleTimer@gmail.com
+We will provide technical support for this app（PictaPhone）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: gissingPictaPhone@gmail.com

 Privacy Policy